Purple Loosestrife

 - Dotted Blazing Star (Liatris punctata) flowers are on a long curving stem and stiffer, more narrow leaves.

-Lastly, Winged Loosestrife (Lythrum alatum) is in the same family as Purple Loosestrife but it is native to BC.
+- Lastly, Winged Loosestrife (Lythrum alatum) is in the same family as Purple Loosestrife but it is not invasive in the Sea to Sky.
 It is recognized by its winged bark, with edges that run parallel to the edge of the stem.

 Habitat and Origin

 In the early 1800s, Purple Loosestrife was accidentally introduced to eastern North America in the water ballast of a ship from Europe.
-The plant was also intentionally introduced as a medicinal plant.
+The plant was also intentionally introduced as a medicinal plant and for beekeeping.

 As many other attractive invaders, Purple Loosestrife also arrived via garden centres that stock the plant as an ornamental.

 Purple Loosestrife reproduces by seed, with a single plant producing over 2.5 million seeds in a season.
-The seeds have an extremely high germination rate, and remain viable in the soil or underwater for many years.
-Purple Loosestrife can also spread vegetatively, through plant fragmentation.
+The seeds have an extremely high germination rate and remain viable in the soil or underwater for many years.

 Ecological: